justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; Some future improvements are the following:

 - Providing the network with past moves and dice rolls.
-This is often important when playing strategic games, allowing the bot to, for instance, understand who has what resources when robbing.
-I omitted this to try to simplify the network, and I believed that simply listing the number of cards each player has as public information would suffice for this study
+This would allow the network, for instance, to understand who has what resources when robbing.

+- Increasing the depth or width of the neural network.
+It could be that the model struggles to learn general positions due to a lack of space to store the necessary data.

--
+- Enabling AMSGrad when training.

+- Add human engineered input features.

+&emsp; I will be posting some games that I played against it soon!

 ## 7. References